Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

 Note: Variance referece to variation in gene

 Now about DESeq2 👀 You might be able to tell that the name itself include DE and the "Seq" next to it.Yup, DESeq2 is a Differential Expression Sequencing tool.
 It is available for the public to use, all you need is to download the R/Bioconducto package.
-The spicy thing about why there is a "2" in the name is because.... lol it just
+The spicy thing about why there is a "2" in the name is because.... lol it just means this is the new improved DESeq tool.
+This one in particular "advances with several novel features to facilitate a more quantitative analysis of comparative RNA-seq data using shrinkage estimators for dispersion and fold change." [ cite source research paper] All those fancy words like "dispersion" and "fold change" we will get to explaining later in this paper.

 ## DEseq2 Input